It takes meticulous testing to ensure in-car technology and in-vehicle infotainment always speaks the driver’s language.

 SLT hired a dedicated team of native-language speakers to complete the project.
 The necessary tools and equipment were set up in two sites in India: Mumbai and Bangalore.
 The speech testers were then transported to one of these locations.

-Time was saved by optimizing the project’s resources and procedures to deliver the required standards without incurring lengthy training delays.
+Time was further saved by optimizing the project’s resources and procedures to deliver the required standards without incurring lengthy training delays.

 Each team member was then assigned the following tasks: